pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/introduce-foreign-method.md

 Go to parameters of "nextWeek"

-#|en| To make the method more universal, we will add a parameter of the <code>Date</code> class to it.
+#|en| To make the method more universal, we will add a parameter of the `Date` class to it.
 Essentially, we are extending the functionality of the object passed in this parameter.

 Print "Date arg"